 \subsubsection{The first Fourier component $\delfz$}

-In this section we focus on the first Fourier component $\delfzcomp$ on $\lduef$, when $\alpha\in(-3,1)$, and we describe its real self-adjoint extensions.
-For a description of the complex self-adjoint extensions of $\delfzcomp$, we refer to Theorem~\ref{thm:saecompl}.
-We remark that this operator is regular at the origin, in the sense of Sturm-Liouville problems (see Definition~\ref{defn:regular}), if and only if $\alpha>-1$.
-Hence, for $\alpha\le-1$, the boundary conditions will be asymptotic, and not punctual.
+In this section we describe the real self-adjoint extensions of $\delfzcomp$ on $\lduef$ when $\alpha\in(-3,1)$.
+For a description of its complex self-adjoint extensions, we refer to Theorem~\ref{thm:saecompl}.
+Observe that, since this operator is regular at the origin in the sense of Sturm-Liouville problems (see Definition~\ref{defn:regular}) if and only if $\alpha>-1$, for $\alpha\le-1$ the boundary conditions will be asymptotic, and not punctual.